luuphuc6297/99tech-code-challenges/6-architecture/README.md

    - Easy to maintain and scale

 2. **Feature-based Organization**
-   - Modules are organized by feature (auth, quiz, user, etc.)
+   - Modules are organized by feature (auth, , user, etc.)
    - Each feature has its own set of controllers, services, and DTOs
    - Makes it easy to locate and modify feature-specific code